kt97679/tetris/README.md

-bash-tetris
+tetris
 ===========

-Tetris game implemented in pure bash.
+Tetris game implemented in pure bash and ruby.